niickmerc/niickmerc/README.md

 My name is Nick Mercuri.
 I’m 24 years old and currently live in Vancouver, Canada.

 I graduated from UBC Okanagan in 2021 with a bachelor’s degree in Business Management.
-Since then, i’ve decided to pivot towards a career in software engineering and am currently working towards a bachelor's degree in Computer Science (BCS), at UBC.
+Since then, I’ve decided to pivot towards a career in software engineering and am currently working towards a bachelor's degree in Computer Science (BCS), at UBC.

 I enjoy problem solving, working alongside collaborative teams, and using cool technologies to find solutions to everyday challenges.